 As a parent, helping to pay for your child's college education may be one of the largest financial investments you'll ever make.
-For the 2018-19 academic year, the average cost of tuition, fees, and room and board for undergraduate students ranged from $21,370 at public, four-year colleges and universities to $48,510 at private universities.
+For the 2020-2021 academic year, the average annual tuition, fees, room and board, and other expenses for undergraduate students ranged from $18,830 at public, two-year colleges and universities to $55,800 at private universities.

-Meanwhile, 57% of parents have less than $10,000 saved for college.
+Meanwhile, most parents don't have much saved for their children's college.
 A 529 college savings plan can help you make up lost savings ground while enjoying some tax advantages.
-But, it's not the only way to save for future education expenses.
+However, it's not the only way to save for future education expenses.

 One alternative is using a savings bond for college planning.
 Savings bonds can offer predictable interest rates and stability, but they may not be right for every parent's (or student's) financial needs.
 If you're considering savings bonds for college, take time to weigh the pros and cons.

 Benefits of Using Savings Bonds for College

 There are two types of savings bonds for college planning: Series EE and Series I bonds.
 Series EE bonds have a government-backed guarantee to double in value over their initial bond term.
-Series I bonds, on the other hand, can offer a fixed rate of return that adjusts with inflation over time.
+On the other hand, Series I bonds can offer a fixed rate of return that adjusts with inflation over time.

-In short, the key benefit of using bonds for college is that they're stable, safe and you can gauge how much interest income they'll generate for college costs.
-When you invest money in mutual funds through a 529 plan, by comparison, those funds are exposed to market risk.
-On one hand, mutual funds have the potential to yield higher earnings, but there's a greater possibility that you could lose money compared to investing in bonds.
+In short, the key benefit of using bonds for college is that they're stable, safe, and you can gauge how much interest income they'll generate for college costs.
+When you invest money in mutual funds through a 529 plan, those funds become exposed to market risk.
+Thus, mutual funds have the potential to yield higher earnings, but there's a greater possibility that you could lose money compared to investing in government-backed bonds.